GreenYoshiX/GreenYoshiX.github.io/_posts/2023-11-13-Passover-Lamb.md

 lead: Exodus 12
 ---

-12:2  “This month shall be unto you the beginning of month: it shall be the first month of the year to you.”
+12:2  “This month shall be unto you the beginning of months: it shall be the first month of the year to you.”
 -	Just as when Jesus died for our sins as the Passover Lamb, a new calendar began (was created)

 12:3  “Speak ye unto the congregation of Israel, saying, In the tenth day of this month they shall take to them every man a lamb, according to the house of their fathers, a lamb for an house:”
--	A single lamb to cover the sins of the house
+-	A single lamb to cover the sins of the entire house
 -	The sacrifice of one, perfect person covers the sins of all who come to him.

 12:5  “Your lamb shall be without blemish, a male of the first year: ye shall take it out from the sheep, or from the goats:”